jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

     },

     "environment": {
       "platform": "aws",
       "architecture": "amd64",
       # ...others...

       # Configuration information is also included.
       "configuration": {
           # The configuration id applied to the component
           # before the test was run.
           "component": "default",
+      },

+      # Aggregated version information from all extensions
+      # as well as what origin can identify.
+      "versions": [
+        # Here, the environment involves a management cluster
+        # and a hosted cluster.
+They have independent versions.
+        {
+          "component": {
+            "product": "openshift",
+            "type": "management",
+          },

+          "version": "4.18.0",

+          "source": {
+            "type": "image",
+            "digest": "sha256:...",
+            "url": "registry.ci.openshift.org/..."
+          },

+          # If the component was upgraded from known versions.
+          "from": [
+            {
+              "name": "...",
+              "source": "..."
             }
+          ]
         },
+        {
+          "component": {
+            "product": "openshift",
+            "type": "hosted",
+          },

+          "version": "4.17.0",

+          "source": {
+            "type": "image",
+            "digest": "sha256:...",
+            "url": "registry.ci.openshift.org/..."
+          },

+          "from": [
+            {
+              "name": "...",
+              "source": "..."
+            }
+          ]
+        }
+      ],
+    },

-    # Information about how the test was run
+    # Information about how the test was run which should
+    # not alter the outcome of the test.
     "context": {
         # A small number of seeds can be used to randomize test
         # parallelization and bucketing.
 Analyzing seeds against